namomedia/android-sdk/README.md

 Change Log
 ===========

+**Version 2.0.1** - *December 18, 2013*
+* Fix impression tracking to require 50% of the ad to be visible for 1 second

 **Version 2.0** - *December 13, 2013*
 * Server side ad placement
 * Moved Maven and Gradle artifacts Maven Central